data-apis/array-api/spec/extensions/linear_algebra_functions.md

 (function-linalg-svdvals)=
 ### linalg.svdvals(x, /)

-Computes the singular values of a matrix (or a stack of matrices) `x`.
+Returns the singular values of a matrix (or a stack of matrices) `x`.

 #### Parameters